 Intermediate physical condition, some experience on horseback is required.
 We ride up to 7 hours a day with breaks

-3 nights in tent camps.
-In the tent camps 2 riders share one tent.
+Three nights in tent camps.
+In the tent camps two riders share one tent.
 We always try to match adequate persons and try to give solo travelers a single tent.
 Because of weight issues this will not always be possible.

 Shower, water toilet on all days;

-on the 2. and 3.day the camp is beside the natural hot springs of Rio Blanco.
+on the second and third day the camp is beside the natural hot springs of Rio Blanco.

 Complete food and soft drinks from dinner on the first day to the farewell BBQ on the last day.
 On the trail we have breakfast, a snack at midday and dinner at the campfire.

 All transports to and from Pucón, all fees, all equipment from spoon to tent and sleeping mats.

 Here is a suggestion of things to bring to the ride.
 Weight limit for personal items excluding sleeping bag, mat and tent : 5kg/11 lbs